Welcome to Vejjasala Retreat Centre

 Turn right on other side of tracks (past Wingello Village Store).

-Take first left into Forest Rd and continue along sealed then gravel road, past Wombat Farm, distance approx. 2km.
+Take first left into Forest Rd and continue along sealed then compacted-gravel road, past Wombat Farm, distance approx. 2km.

-Turn left onto side track at sign for Vejjasala Retreat.
-At about 250m turn left at 'Retreat Centre' sign to enter Vejjasala Retreat grounds.
+Turn left into unsealed driveway at sign for Vejjasala Retreat.
+At about 250m turn hard left at the 'Retreat Centre' sign to enter Vejjasala Retreat grounds.

 Using Google Maps app: